virgo47/javasimon/demos/icu-localization/README.md

 but the opportunity to use it everywhere we need to think and prefer NOT to use it when not necessary.
 Just because we have our "multi-form" dictionary of domain objects doesn't mean we want to use it.
 There is one legitimate case when you might to - when you expect that you change the word for "transaction" and/or "client".
-But even if you think it may be acutally useful for American vs British or similar - again, don't.
-You want different bundles for both language variants with country specified.
+But even if you think it may be actually useful for American vs British or similar - again, don't.
+You want different bundles for both language variants with specified country.

 We should not go on with wrong example, right?
 So how about the sentence "There are some **transactions** for a **client** *XY* - do you want to delete them as well?"
 From business point